Fitness Challenge: Mental health is just as important as your physical health

 How is an employee expected to meet expectations when the employer can’t make up their mind on what those expectations are?

-There was one particular afternoon – I was having a really bad day.
+There was one particular afternoon a few years back – I was having a really bad day at work.
 I sat down in my director’s office.
 And I broke the cardinal sin.
 The one rule that everyone tries to avoid breaking.

 And it wasn’t just “sniffle sniffle” – I ugly cried.